deephyper/deephyper/docs/examples/examples_parallelism/plot_profile_worker_utilization.rst

 **Author(s)**: Romain Egele.

-This example demonstrates the advantages of parallel evaluations over serial evaluations.
+In this example, you will learn how to profile the activity of workers during a search.

 We start by defining an artificial black-box ``run``-function by using the Ackley function:

 .. image:: https://www.sfu.ca/~ssurjano/ackley.png
   :width: 400
   :alt: Ackley Function in 2D

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-32
+GENERATED FROM PYTHON SOURCE LINES 17-33

 .. dropdown:: Code (Import statements)